Explore the origins and applications of mathematical problems. Pursue a balanced study in pure and applied mathematics.

 Broaden Your Horizons

-As a mathematics student, you will have the opportunity to broaden your academic scope with a double major.
+As a math student, you will have the opportunity to broaden your academic scope with a double major.
 While most any major is an option, recent students have selected a second major in physics, chemistry, economics, Applied Critical Thought and Inquiry, civil engineering, dual-degree engineering and psychological science.
 If you select mathematics as a second major combined with a Bachelor of Science primary major, you are not required to meet all core requirements for the B.A. degree.
 We also offer a mathematics minor.

 Please note: If you would like to be certified to teach mathematics in grades 9-12 in the State of Missouri, you will complete a major in secondary education and a major or minor in mathematics.